ComedicChimera/EmoGZ/README.md

 slot of 'working memory' called the **operand**.
 However, there is also a region of memory called the **cache** in which memory values can be stored and removed when they are not being operated upon.  *The cache starts are 0*

-Neither of elements are typed and for all intents and purposes the cache is relatively infinite.
+Neither the cache nor the operand is typed and for all intents and purposes the cache is relatively infinite.
+(Limit: 3000 items)

 ## Literals

 EmoGZ supports two kinds of literals: `characters` and `integers`.
 Characters were added out of necessity and for convenience, and they represent single Unicode characters.
 Integers are as they name would entail, numeric values.
-But, while integers can be made negative there is not way to enter an integers as negative.
+But, while integers can be made negative there is not a way to enter an integer as negative.

 ```c